 Physical and Chemical Environment

 The southern North Sea basin is relatively shallow with the bathymetry around the Rough 47/8A infrastructure area ranging from 33.3 to 36.5 metres.
 Several water masses exist in the North Sea with differing temperature, salinity and residual current patterns and/ or stratification.
 These different factors play a major role in the supply and dispersion of nutrients, plankton and fish larvae.
-Maximum tidal stream speeds vary from 0.25 to 0.5 m/s but can reach in excess of 1.00 m/s in the Rough A decommissioning programme area.
+Maximum tidal stream speeds vary from 0.25 to 0.5 m/s but can reach in excess of 1.00 m/s in the Rough A area.
 Tidal currents in the location of the Rough A infrastructure are typical of the SNS with relatively strong surface current velocities and mean spring tides ranging from 1.25 to 1.75 m/s.
 The annual mean significant wave height range between 1.00 and 1.50 m.

 In the vicinity of the Rough A field winds vary seasonally and are characterised by large variations in wind direction and speed.
 The annual wind data generally comes from the south and northwest.
 During the spring, the frequency of those from the north and east increases Easterly winds are not common, however, and can bring exceptionally cold weather in winter.
 Wind speed is on average between Beaufort scale 1-6 (1-11 m/s) in the summer months, strong gale force winds of speeds 7-12 (14-32 m/s) occur in winter months.